Subscribe Now: 1 Full Year for Only $14.95!

 Disney Princess Enchanted 10k

 Much like the Princess Half Marathon, participation comes at a price.
-In 2015 for the 10k, registration no later than September 1, 2014 cost $105 per runner, between September 2 and October 21, 2014 was $120, and October 22 and after would run you $135.
+In 2017 for the 10k, registration costs $120.
 The extra goodies for the Enchanted 10k are also the same as the Princess Half Marathon, although the finisher medal is different.

 Disney Glass Slipper Challenge

-If you read the above and thought that a half marathon sounded too darn easy, the brand new Glass Slipper challenge might be more to your liking.
-This combines both of the above races into a 19.3 mile, two day joy of jogging.
+If you read the above and thought that a half marathon sounded too darn easy, the Glass Slipper challenge might be more to your liking.
+This combines both of the above races into a 19.3 mile, two-day joy of jogging.

 If you manage to finish inside of the pacing requirements for both the Enchanted 10k and the Princess Half Marathon, you will be awarded with the Glass Slipper medal in addition to your two shiny new Princess and Enchanted finisher medals.
 Please note that to be eligible runners need to pre-register specifically for the Disney Glass Slipper Challenge.

-A relatively short race that everyone can participate in, the Cinderella Royal Family 5k is a 3.1 mile jaunt around Epcot.
-This event is for princesses of all ages and their families and takes place the Friday of the Princess Half Marathon weekend, which, in 2015, is February 20.
+A relatively short race that everyone can participate in, the Disney Princess 5k, is a 3.1 mile jaunt around Epcot.
+This event is for princesses of all ages and their families and takes place the Friday of the Princess Half Marathon weekend, which, in 2017, is February 24.

-The 5k cost is $60 per participant if you register prior to November 25, 2014 and $70 thereafter.
-It also included characters and on-course entertainment.
-Runners receive a t-shirt, finisher medallion, iGiftBag, and personalized bib.
+The 5k cost is $75 per participant.
+It also includes characters and on-course entertainment; runners receive a t-shirt, finisher medallion, and personalized bib.

 runDisney Kids Races